 Although people of all ages can become bored, isolated and disconnected, this risk is particularly high for older adults, who are usually no longer working and are more likely to suffer from physical and/or cognitive disabilities, which can make getting out difficult.
 Living alone can be particularly hard as it can seem nearly impossible to pick up new hobbies or relationships so late in life.

 Moving to a senior living community can be an antidote to the boredom and loneliness that frequently come with aging.
-Not only are these communities designed with many common areas, which allow for easy socializing, but they provide a whole variety of entertainment and recreational opportunities.
-For instance, many residences offer on-site movies as well as musical shows and other performances.
-There may be planned day trips to museums, galleries, or shopping.
+Not only are these communities designed with many common areas, which allow for easy socializing, but they also provide a variety of entertainment and recreational opportunities.
+For instance, many communities offer on-site movies as well as musical shows and other performances.
+There may be planned day trips to museums, galleries, or shopping centers.
 Residents are often encouraged to join groups like book clubs or gardening clubs, which are designed to both stimulate their minds and help them connect with their peers.

 Creativity and Art

-One way to stimulate the brain, increase concentration, and gain a sense of positive self-esteem is by learning new arts, crafts or hobbies, which can be modified for those with physical limitations can enjoy these activities with the right accommodations.
-Senior living communities offer everything from drawing and painting to knitting, scrapbooking or woodworking.
+One way to stimulate the brain, increase concentration, and gain a sense of positive self-esteem is by learning new arts, crafts, or hobbies.
+Even people with physical limitations can enjoy these activities with the right accommodations.
+Senior living communities offer everything from drawing and painting to knitting, scrapbooking, or woodworking.
 If a senior does not have artistic skills, they can always discover art with adult coloring books.
 Senior life history writing is another way residents can connect with their past and explore memories through creativity.

 Finally, people with a sense of purpose are rarely bored.
-Recognizing this, some senior living communities, such as those that we operate, actually offer residents the chance to work on a community service project.
+Recognizing this, some senior living communities actually offer residents the chance to work on a community service project.
 These projects help residents develop collaborative relationships while offering a deeper sense of purpose.
 Volunteering can even improve a person’s health.
 One study suggests that people who volunteer because they want to help others may live longer.